Group-Sparse Model Selection: Hardness and Relaxations: Introduction

 We also interpret the implications of our results in the context of other group-based recovery frameworks.
 For instance, the convex approaches proposed in \cite{eldar2009robust, jacob2009group, obozinski2011group} also relax the discrete constraint on the cardinality of the group support.
-However, they first need to decompose the approximation into vector components whose support consists only of one group and then penalize the norms of these components.
+However, they first need to decompose the approximation into vector atoms whose support consists only of one group and then penalize the norms of these atoms.
 It has been observed \cite{obozinski2011group} that these relaxations produce approximations that are group-sparse, but their group-support might include irrelevant groups.
-We concretely illustrate these cases via a Pareto frontier example.
+We concretely illustrate these cases via Pareto frontier examples on two different group structures.

 {\bf Paper structure.} The paper is organized as follows.
 In Section 2, we present definitions of group-sparsity and related concepts, while in Section \ref{sec:tract}, we formally define the approximation and model-selection problems and connect them to the WMC problem.
 We present and analyze discrete relaxations of the WMC in Section \ref{sec:discrete_relax} and consider convex relaxations in Section \ref{sec:convex_relax}.
 In Section \ref{sec:discrete_vs_convex}, we illustrate via a simple example the differences between the original problem and the relaxations.
 The generalized model is introduced and analyzed in Section \ref{sec:generalizations}, while numerical simulations are presented in Section \ref{sec:exp}.
 We conclude the paper with some remarks in Section \ref{sec:conclusions}.
 The appendices contain the detailed descriptions of the dynamic programs.